Topological dynamics and the complexity of strong types

 We say that a Souslin scheme $(P_s)_{s \in \omega^{<\omega}}$ is {\em regular} if $s \subseteq t$ implies $P_s \supseteq P_t$.
 It is easy to check that if $(P_s)_{s \in \omega^{<\omega}}$ is a Souslin scheme and $Q_s:= \bigcap_{s \subseteq t} P_s$, then $(Q_s)_{s \in \omega^{<\omega}}$ is regular and $\Souslin_s P_s =\Souslin_s Q_s$.

 By \cite[Theorem 25.7]{Ke}, we know that in a Polish space, all Borel (even analytic) subsets are of the form $\Souslin_s F_s$ for a regular Souslin scheme $(F_s)_{s \in \omega^{<\omega}}$ consisting of closed subsets.
-In fact, all analytic subsets of a Polish space $X$ form exactly the family $\Souslin(\CLO(X))$, and this description can be taken as a possible extension of the definition of analytic sets to arbitrary spaces, which we have in mind at the end of the discussions following Fact \ref{fct:eqcmp} and Remark \ref{rem:grresplus}.
+In fact, all analytic subsets of a Polish space $X$ form exactly the family $\Souslin(\CLO(X))$, and this description can be taken as a possible extension of the definition of analytic sets to arbitrary spaces, which we have in mind in the paragraph following Fact~\ref{fct:eqcmp} and in Remark~\ref{remark: analyticity for groups}.